-No two families are the same, and the type of estate planning appropriate for one family may not work for another household.
-If your family has some non-traditional elements, especially, the courts may not distribute your estate as you wish.
+No two families are the same.
+Estate Planning appropriate for one family may not work for another household.
+This is especially true if your family has some non-traditional elements because the courts may not distribute your estate as you wish.
 Therefore, in cases where you don’t have the traditional nuclear family, extra estate planning may be needed to ensure your wishes are carried out.

 - You’re a grandparent raising a grandchild through an informal custodial arrangement.
 Courts may not recognize an informal custody agreement or may not see your grandchild as your next of kin.
 Even with a will, others may step forward to make a claim.
 If your child is a minor, you’ll want to also name a guardian so a responsible adult will look out for the best interests of your grandchild.

 - You have adopted children.
 Adopted children should be treated as next of kin.
 However, if there are any issues with the paperwork or if anyone contests the will, your children may appreciate having extra levels of support and protection under the law.